elastic/elastic-package/docs/howto/system_testing.md

 ### Package-level configuration

 First, we must define the configuration for deploying a package's integration service.
-As mentioned in the [_Limitations_](#Limitations) section above, only package's whose integration services can be deployed via Docker Compose are supported at the moment.
-Configuration for such package's looks like so:
+As mentioned in the [_Limitations_](#Limitations) section above, only packages whose integration services can be deployed via Docker Compose are supported at the moment.

 ```
 <package root>/